Environmental Adaptations

 Common No-Tech and Low-Tech Environmental Adaptations / AT Solutions:

-• Ensure a person has access to all parts of the environment by arranging furniture to meet ADA accessibility standards.
+• Ensure a person has access to all parts of the environment by arranging furniture to meet the Americans with Disabilities Act (ADA) accessibility standards.

 • Adapt items using PVC pipe, foam, and various objects from home improvement stores to improve positioning, access to, and manipulation of devices and equipment.